When you think back to your childhood, which memories stick out? Is it a favorite toy or birthday gift? Probably not.

 One simple way to add quality family time daily without adding a ton of extra work (read: stress!) is to establish a dedicated Family Creativity Time.
 I also count this as art time in our homeschool day.

 This does not have to be a long period of time each day; as little as 20 to 30 minutes.
 Family Creativity Time might look different each day, or it can be the same thing every day for a period of time.
+We use a rolling art station by the kitchen table.

 You could be doing the same thing side by side or it can be working together on a joint mission – whichever works best for your family at the time.
 I personally prefer to plan one theme or activity that will work for a few days (or even weeks) so that I am not reinventing the wheel each day.
 The point of creative time together is to unwind and bond, not to add stress!